 Sgt.
 Pepper's Lonely Hearts Club Band is one of those films that you sit back wondering why it didnt occur to somebody involved with the production that it would be a colossal disaster.
 One up there along the lines of conducting a hip Me Generation remake of King Kong (1976) and an even worse sequel to it with King Kong Lives (1986), allowing Joel Schumacher to make Batman & Robin (1997), the moment that George Lucas decided to let Greedo shoot first or conceived of Jar-Jar Binks, Nick Caves proposed sequel to Gladiator (2000) with Maximus resurrected throughout time, or that Paulie Shore was ever a movie star.

-Mostly, the music is served up without any respect to the source material.
-The Beatles started out writing ditty little pop songs that became a worldwide phenomenon, while their later material started artistically expanding and by the time of Sgt.
+When it comes to the film, the music is served up without any respect to the source material.
+The Beatles originally started out writing ditty little pop songs that became a worldwide phenomenon, while their later material started artistically expanding and by the time of Sgt.
 Pepper album had ventured into 1960s consciousness-expanded psychedelia.
-The films failure is to not see that the original music was very much a product of its decade and in trying to crassly translate it to the US circa 1978.
+The failure of the Sgt.
+Pepper film is to not see that the original music was very much a product of its decade and in trying to crassly translate it to the US circa 1978.
 Thus the music created by four lads from Liverpool is played out by The Bee Gees who, though they were British born, are the quintessence of the disco era (and were an integral part of the success of Stigwoods Saturday Night Fever and its massively successful spinoff soundtrack).
-In the film, they are made into American icons who come from somewhere as quintessentially American as to be named Heartland.
+In the film, they are made into American icons who come from somewhere as quintessentially All-American as to be named Heartland.
 There is also the incongruity of seeing Beatles songs played out with R&B and funk bands and disco singers.
 Somehow the acid-tinged surrealism of the lyrics seems out of place amid the generation that discovered coke as their drug of choice.

 Director Michael Schultz had previously made 1970s pop culture films like Car Wash (1976), Greased Lightning (1977) and would go onto the surreally bizarre martial arts/disco film The Last Dragon (1985).
 Schultzs only other subsequent genre entries have been tv movies that have included the comic-book adaptation The Spirit (1987), the time travel film Timestalkers (1987) and the comedic Tarzan in Manhattan (1989).